linux-test-project/ltp/doc/users/supported_systems.rst

       - Targeted libc, tested both compilation and actual test results.

     * - `uClibc-ng <https://uclibc-ng.org/>`_
-      - Although not being tested, it should work as it attempt to maintain a glibc compatible interface.
+      - Although not being tested, it should work as it attempts to maintain a glibc compatible interface.

     * - `uClibc <https://www.uclibc.org/>`_
       - Older uClibc might have problems.